This is part of the ANKN Logo

 For purposes of this paper, evaluation is defined as providing valid education information to decision makers.
 Evaluators don’t make administrative decisions.
 Evaluation differs from research primarily in the area of control of the education environment.
 Research usually involves a very limited number of subjects within a tightly controlled environment investigating strictly defined interventions.
 Even though evaluations are large in scope with limited control of the environment, they produce valid information on which decision makers can make decisions.
 In several instances, education research reports will be included in the literature.

 The application of scientific methodology, borrowed from the natural or hard sciences such as physics and chemistry and the employment of advanced mathematics, is not a bad development.
-The application of science to education has been a creative and intellectually respectable contribution to education.
 Scientifically developed education instruments, like all science, requires specificity and intellectual rigor.
 It focuses thought and education activities in a very specific manner.
 Scientific education instruments are usually based on a specific target population such as the total U.S., college level students, etc. If applied to that population they can be helpful to professional educators working in schools specific to the targeted population.
-On the other hand, achievement tests have historically been developed for the U.S. as a whole, but have reflected only the Eurocentric2 based culture and related population.
+On the other hand, achievement tests have historically been developed for the U.S. as a whole, and have reflected only the Eurocentric2 based culture and related population.
 Without developing special norms for sub-cultures, such as Navajo, Eskimo, Sioux, etc. achievement tests produce inaccurate scores.

 Robert Havighurst (1957), the noted education researcher at the University of Chicago, contributed enormously to the education research on American Indians.
 His article in the 1957 issue of The Annals is a good place to start.
 In this article Havighurst refers to a 1928 research project on intelligence.
 The following paragraph makes the point of cultural fairness and standardized instruments.